exo-explore/exo/README.md

 ## Known Issues

-- On some versions of macOS/Python, certificates are not installed properly which can lead to SSL errors (e.g., with huggingface.co).
-To fix this, run the Install Certificates command, usually:
+- On certain versions of Python on macOS, certificates may not installed correctly, potentially causing SSL errors (e.g., when accessing huggingface.co).
+To resolve this, run the `Install Certificates` command, typicall as follows:

 ```sh
 /Applications/Python 3.x/Install Certificates.command